-I’ve wanted to be an artist since a was a small child.
-Somewhere, if the paper hasn’t completely deteriorated, I have my first “figurative” work!
-I recall fighting with my friend Nancy, over art supplies as a five-year-old.
-We are still friends, and today, we are both fine art college professors.
-I was fortunate that my mother put me in painting classes art the local art league when I was ten years old.
-That is where I learned to paint with oil paints.
+I’ve wanted to be an artist since I was a small child.
+Somewhere, if the paper hasn’t deteriorated, I have my first “figurative” work!
+I recall, at age 5, fighting with my friend Nancy over art supplies.
+We are friends to this day, are both fine art college professors, and have our own painting supplies!
+At age ten, I was fortunate my mom enrolled me in oil painting classes at the local art league.
 I have had some marvelous mentors along the way.
-My mother’s friend, Pat Wylie, was a Chicago artist who supported my interests in the arts.
-I have fond memories of lunches out with my mom and Pat, and being under the age of 10, being a bit bored.
-Pat would reach into her deep purse to pull out a watercolor set, with pad, brush and a small container of water, for me to create art!
+One of the earliest mentors was a friend of my mom’s, Pat Wylie.
+Pat was a Chicago artist.
+I have fond memories of lunches with my mom and Pat.
+Being in grammar school, I was a bit bored with adult talk.
+Pat would reach into her deep purse, pull out a watercolor set, paper, brushes, and a small container with water for me to create art!
 Pat encouraged me to enter my first art professional art show.

-- What would you be doing if you weren’t making art?
+What would you be doing if you weren’t making art?

-- What made you choose the mediums and the art styles that you’re exploring now?
+What’s your creative process and the art styles that you’re exploring now?

-- What do you want for yourself as an artist?
+What do you want for yourself as an artist?

 I want to continue to grow in my art and creativity.
 For the first time in my life, I am considering painting on a full-time basis.

-- What is your biggest obstacle in making art?
+What is your biggest obstacle in making art?

 Time!!!
 I have the ideas; it’s always about time!